reHackable/awesome-reMarkable/README.md

 - [rM-dl-annotated](https://github.com/jmptable/rm-dl-annotated) - Export annotated PDFs from reMarkable tablets.
 - [rmWebUiTools](https://github.com/LinusCDE/rmWebUiTools) - View a file tree, see statistics and export/backup all files with some simple scripts utilizing the web ui.
 - [srvfb](https://github.com/merovius/srvfb) - Alternative screen-streaming software.
 Written in Go.
+- [rMExplorer](https://github.com/bruot/pyrmexplorer/wiki) - GUI to browse and download files on reMarkable tablets using the USB interface.

 ## Launchers
 - [draft-reMarkable](https://github.com/dixonary/draft-reMarkable) - A launcher for the reMarkable tablet, which wraps around the standard interface.